 Growing up in this area, my husband and I spent the first 20 years of our lives swimming in these turquoise waters.
 We loved going to the springs as kids and now we love taking our kids on the same adventure!

 Since this spring is privately owned it’s ‘more fun’ than the other springs in the area, at least according to my kids.
-There are 10 water slides, diving board, high dive platform, and rope swing.
+There are 10 water slides, a diving board, high dive platform, and rope swing.
 In addition to tubing down Blue Creek, snorkeling, scuba diving, canoeing, kayaking, and paddle boarding.

 The downside, however, is that they charge higher prices than the public springs.
 This summer (2019) general admission was $10/adult and $8/child.
 (Check their website for updated pricing and events.)